louiswillems/louiswillems.github.io/_posts/2019-01-15-Content-based recommendation system using neural networks - Part 1.md

         line = "%s\n" % item
 ```

-## Pull data from BigQuery
+## 1. Pull data from BigQuery
 <br>
-### content_ids.txt
+### **content_ids.txt**
-The cell below creates a local text file containing all the article ids (i.e. 'content ids') in the dataset.
+The cell below creates a local text file containing all the article ids (i.e. 'content ids') in the dataset which is basically a custom dimension in Google Analytics.

 ```sql